lsst-dm/dmtn-006/index.rst

     :name: fig-source-err-v197367

-    Difference in measured flux between exposures 197367 and 197371, normalized by the reported uncertainity on each measurement.
+    Difference in measured flux between exposures 197367 and 197371, normalized by the reported uncertainty on each measurement.
 If the reported uncertainties are correct, this should form a unit Gaussian, however it is better fit by a Gaussian that is 15% wider.